-You can pick up a Bird List [14.4 MB] at any visitor center.
+You can pick up a bird list at any visitor center.
 Please let us know if you see any birds of the birds that are listed as "uncommon" or "not found", so we can update our checklist!

 Bird Types and Locations

 On your drive up from Baker, in the sagebrush grasslands, birds one might see include: Kilideer, Long-billed Curlew, Golden Eagle, Northern Harrier, Common Raven, American Kestrel, Red-tailed Hawk, California Quail, the Eurasian Chukar, Sage Grouse, Mourning Dove, Horned Lark, Scrub Jay, Black-billed Magpie, Western Kingbird, Barn Swallow, Loggerhead Shrike, Song Sparrow, Black-throated Sparrow, Cassin's Finch, European Starling, Red-winged Blackbird, and Western Meadowlark.

 If you are lucky you could also see birds such as ducks and other waterbirds flying overhead, moving from one pond to another.
 Some of these include; Great Blue Heron, Canada Geese, Sandhill Crane, Mallard, Green-winged Teal, Northern Pintail, Northern Shoveler, Cinnamon Teal.
 During the winter a lucky sighting could include a Bald Eagle on a telephone pole.
 At dusk or dawn during the summer, stop and listen for the whinnying of Common Snipe, for the call of a Common Poor-will, Great Horned Owl or the "bull-bat" roar of a Common Nighthawk.
 Watch out for the "copper penney colored" eye of the Poor-will reflecting in your headlights.
 They often view the roadway as the perfect clearing for their habit of "flycatching" from the ground.

 A walk through the Ponderosa pines along Lehman Creek, in Upper Lehman Creek Campground may reveal Violet-green Swallow, Red-naped Sapsucker, Downy and Hairy Woodpecker, Mountain Chickadee, Bushtit, White-breasted Nuthatch, House Wren, Warbling Vireo, Yellow-rumped Warbler, Black-headed Grosbeak, Chipping Sparrow as well as Green-tailed Towhee, Rufous-sided Towhee, Dark-eyed Junco, and Brown-headed Cowbird.

 At Wheeler Peak Campground, and along the Alpine Lake Loop, aspens, and limber pines attract a variety of birds including; Clark's Nutcrackers, Stellar's Jays, Townsend's Solitaire, Mountain Chickadee, Bushtit, Yellow-rumped Warbler, Pine Siskin, Brown Creeper, Pygmy Nuthatch, and Cooper's Hawk.
 On occasion, one may find Red Crossbills or American Three-Toed Woodpecker if you are lucky.